Vincent Fort: 2017 Atlanta mayoral election

 As a candidate for mayor of Atlanta, Vincent Fort was endorsed by U.S. Senator Bernie Sanders, former Democratic Governor of Georgia Roy Barnes, Atlanta Hip-Hop artist and business owner Michael Render, also known as Killer Mike, as well as 28 local labor unions.
 His key campaign issues include affordable housing and stopping gentrification in Atlanta, as well as providing two free years of community and technical college to graduates of Atlanta public schools.
 Fort's platform had been described as democratic socialist.
 On September 30, 2017, Bernie Sanders held a rally for Vincent Fort in Saint Philip AME Church in Atlanta's East Lake neighborhood.
-Fort finished fifth in the November election, receiving only 9,310 (10%) of the votes which were cast.
+Fort finished fifth in the November election, receiving 9,310 (10%) of the votes which were cast.

 2022 congressional election

 In January 2022, Fort declared his candidacy for Georgia's 13th congressional district in the 2022 election.
 Fort came in 4th place out of 4 in the race.